Quantum dynamics in symmetry-breaking states of correlated electrons: Antiferromagnetic phase: Ordered phase - Consistent description

 .
 We apply the general formalism to the antiferromagnetic phase of the Hubbard model within the dynamical mean-field theory.
 This means that the normal and anomalous self-energies are local and only frequency-dependent.
 We can explicitly analytically continue all the functions from the Matsubara frequencies to obtain their spectral presentations.
-The equation for the transition temperature to the antiferromagnetic phase at $h=0= 1 + U\phi(\mathbf{0},0)$ explicitly in the dynamical mean-field (local) approximation is
+The equation for the transition temperature to the antiferromagnetic phase at $h=0$ is $1 + U\phi(\mathbf{0},0)$, which, in the dynamical mean-field (local) approximation, explicitly reads

 where $\bar{\mu } = \mu - Un/2 $ is the effective chemical potential, $n$ is the charge density fixing the chemical potential, and $f(x)$ is the Fermi spectral function.

 The local normal and anomalous Green functions in the ordered phase within the DMFT are explicitly